juxt/yada/dev/resources/user-manual.md

 yada is also agnostic to how you want to build your app.
-It is designed to be easy to use for HTML content and web APIs, in whatever style you decide is right for you (Swagger documented, hypermedia driven, jsonapi, 'realtime', etc).
-The only constraint is that yada tries to comply as far as possible with current HTTP specifications, to build a richer, more interoperable and interconnected web.
+It is designed to be easy to use for HTML content and web APIs, in whatever style you decide is right for you (Swagger documented, hypermedia driven, ROCA, jsonapi, real-time, etc).
+The only constraint is that yada tries to comply as far as possible with current HTTP specifications, to promote richer, more interoperable and interconnected systems which are built to last.

 ### An introductory example: Hello World!